Amqx/musicpp/README.md

 - Tray icon for current status
 - Support for "Listening to {title}" status (similar to old Spotify presence behaviour)
 - Buttons to open the track in Apple Music and LastFM/ Spotify (when found)
-- Low resource usage (~5MB RAM, ~0.1% CPU, ~11MB disk space (including dependencies))
+- Low resource usage (~5-10MB RAM, ~0.1% CPU, ~11MB disk space (including dependencies))
 - Written entirely in Windows native C++

-Warning: this code does not have any configurability.
-If you want to modify the status display, you will have to do so manually.
+Warning: Because this project was built for my own usage only, I made this without configurability in mind.
+If you want to modify anything, you will have to do so manually.
 See below for more details.

 ## Requirements